hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 	+
 	@?@DDDDDDHHH?GH:?FCBGGB@C?DBEGIIIIAEF;FCGGI#########################################################

 Suppose we want to see how many reads in our file `Mov10_oe_1.subset.fq` are really bad, with 10 consecutive Ns.
-We can search for the string NNNNNNNNNN in file using the `grep` command.
+We can search for the string NNNNNNNNNN in the file using the `grep` command.

 ```bash
 $ cd ~/unix_workshop/raw_fastq